sepehr/ci-form/README.md

 			$this->load->library('Form');

 			// Validate form values against its rules
-			// You can also specify the module name. e.g. "users/form_register" if ( Form::validate('form_example') )
+			// You can also specify the module name. e.g. "users/form_example" if ( Form::validate('form_example') )
 			{
-				// Model interaction here...
+				// Model interaction, etc...

-				// And maybe redirect user...
+				// Flush form data if required, this will save us
+				// from expensive and unnecessary self redirects Form::flush();
 			}

 			// Form is not submitted/validated yet